sharmine-s/sql-databases/sql_bites/02_using_psql.md

 SELECT * FROM artists;
 ```

 It everything worked, you should get the following output, also called a **result set** — you will learn more about this in the next bite.
+Well done on running your first SQL query!

 ```
  id |     name     | genre